 Hotels vs. apartments:

 Be forewarned that most European hotels are very small so when in doubt, ask.
+You may need an additional room, even for just two children.
 Also know that older children may be an additional charge.
 Ask when you make the reservations so there is no surprise.

 Packing tips

 To help with packing, plan to wash clothes at some point during the trip.
-If you are renting an apartment, that is easy to do (that was a lifesaver on our Europe 2018 trip!).
+If you are renting an apartment, that is easy to do and can be a lifesaver!
 If you are only in hotels, it is a little harder.
 Don’t be afraid to go on Yelp to find a local laundromat that washes, dries, and folds your clothes for you.
 We dropped off a huge bag of clothes at a laundromat in Florence, Italy at 9 am and picked up our clean and folded clothes at 6 pm for only 30 EUR.
 Definitely worth it!

 European countries have more formal dressing rules than your typical city in America.
 Be sure to pack collared shirts and nicer shorts (cargo shorts are fine) if you are planning to spend any time in the major cities.